-Before arriving at Yale, Haesoo received a bachelor of science degree in Biochemistry and worked at laboratories that focused on studying viruses, immunology, molecular biology, and vaccine productions.
-His contributions and works have been published in the Proceedings of the National Academy of Sciences, Journal of Virology, and PloS Biology.
+Before arriving at Yale, Haesoo received a Bachelor of Science degree in Biochemistry at the University of Washington, Seattle.
+His subsequent research focused on molecular aspects of viruses and human immunology.
+His experimental contributions can be found in the Proceedings of the National Academy of Sciences, Journal of Virology, and PloS Biology.

 Beyond his current academic research, he is actively working to find new ways of producing and disseminating knowledge.
-Such works are published on www.leverandscience.com and aims to find ways to engage the broader public in questions about science, ethics, and popular culture, through the lens of STS and history of science and medicine.
+Haesoo aims to engage the broader public in questions about science, ethics, and popular culture, through the lens of STS and history of science and medicine.
 You can view some of his works on www.leverandscience.com